rails/rails/guides/source/active_support_instrumentation.md

 Creating Custom Events
 ----------------------

-Adding your own events is easy as well. `ActiveSupport::Notifications` will take care of all the heavy lifting for you.
-Simply call [`ActiveSupport::Notifications.instrument`][] with a `name`, `payload` and a block.
+Adding your own events is easy as well.
+Active Support will take care of all the heavy lifting for you.
+Simply call [`ActiveSupport::Notifications.instrument`][] with a `name`, `payload`, and a block.
-The notification will be sent after the block returns. `ActiveSupport` will generate the start and end times and add the instrumenter's unique ID.
+The notification will be sent after the block returns.
+Active Support will generate the start and end times, and add the instrumenter's unique ID.
 All data passed into the `instrument` call will make it into the payload.